How to ensure your reports meet NDIS requirements.

 Using the right language is important for ensuring you get the funding needed for the supports and services that help you to reach your goals.
-You can find a handy guide to NDIS language here.
+The NDIS have created a handy guide to Getting the language right.

 It is important that reports are worded in a way that everyone can understand.
 If something written on a report doesn’t make sense to you, don’t be afraid to ask for it to be changed.

 Applicants for the NDIS must meet a range of eligibility requirements.
 For more details about eligibility requirements, check out our earlier article FAQs: All your NDIS eligibility questions answered.